lightme-fan/lightme-fan/README.md

 - 👋 Hi, My name is Fanilo.
-I am one of Onja team members.
+I am a front-end developer from Maddagascar, one of Onja team members.
 - React js / React Native
 - Typescript
 - Redux